 other important sources:

-Nanette Salomon, "Vermeer and the Balance of Destiny," in Essays in Northern European Art Presented to Egbert Havenkamp- Begemann on His Sixtieth Birthday, ed.
-A. M. Logan, et al., pp 216.221, 1983
+Nanette Salomon, "Vermeer and the Balance of Destiny," in Essays in Northern European Art Presented to Egbert Havenkamp- Begemann on His Sixtieth Birthday, 1983.

-Martin Pops, Vermeer and the Chamber of Being, 1984
+Martin Pops, Vermeer: Consciousness and the Chamber of Being, 1984.

 Harry Peeters, "Vermeer and his Work.
-A View," in Dutch Society in the Age of Vermeer, Zwolle, 1996
+A View," in Dutch Society in the Age of Vermeer, 1996.

 Most existing monographs on Vermeer discuss at least briefly Vermeer's scarcely documented artistic development.
 One of the most penetrating is Vermeer (1952 and 1970) by Lawrence Gowing.
 Other very interesting insights can be found in "Genre Painting in Delft after 1650: De Hoogh and Vermeer" in Vermeer and the Delft School, (2001) by Walter Liedtke.

-Walter Liedtke, "Vermeer Teaching Himself,"in The Cambridge Companion to Vermeer (Cambridge Companions to the History of Art) 1998
+Walter Liedtke, "Vermeer Teaching Himself," in The Cambridge Companion to Vermeer, 1998.

 Although many scholars have studied Vermeer's life, the most comprehensive work by far is Vermeer and His Milieu: A Web of Social History (1989) by John Montias.
 Montias has examined every surviving historical document regarding Vermeer and his milieu and has formed a meticulously constructed picture of the artist's personal life and his dealings with the artistic environment of Delft.
 This book has superseded all other studies on the artist's life and is now considered the foundation on which all further research on the artist's life is based.

-Anthony Bailey, in excellent prose, sums up much of what had been hitherto discovered in a very readable "biography" of Vermeer.
-See his, Vermeer: A View of Delft, (2001).
+Anthony Bailey, in excellent prose, sums up much of what had been hitherto discovered in a very readable "biography" of Vermeer in, Vermeer: A View of Delft (2001).

 A brief but pertinent essay by Arthur K. Wheelock Jr. in Johannes Vermeer (1996) can also be read with profit.

-Wayne Franits, in The Cambridge Companion to Vermeer (Cambridge Companions to the History of Art), 2001
+Wayne Franits, in The Cambridge Companion to Vermeer, 2001.

-Walter Liedtke, "Genre Painting in Delft after 1650: De Hoogh and Vermeer," in Vermeer and the Delft School, edited by Walter Liedtke, 2001
+Walter Liedtke, "Genre Painting in Delft after 1650: De Hoogh and Vermeer," in Vermeer and the Delft School, 2001.

 Photographer Joseph Pennell in 1891 was the first to suppose that Vermeer might have employed the aid of an optical device for his painting.
 Charles Seymour ("Dark Chamber in a Light Filled Room," Art Bulletin 46, 1964) put to the test the hypothesis that Vermeer had used the camera obscura by observing through a real 19th-century camera objects in lighting conditions similar to the ones found in Vermeer's paintings.
 The quality of the camera's images were very similar to some found in of the artist's works.